Fudge-topped Sugar Cookies (Berger-style cookies)

 This is a delicious recipe that looks impressive yet is surprisingly easy.
 Definitely try it and share it.
 (Or eat them all yourself.
 I won’t judge.)

 Notes: I recommend using cookie scoops to help with portioning the cookies and the frosting.
-This 2 teaspoon (#60) cookie scoop is the perfect size for dishing the cookie dough, and a 1.5 tablespoon (#40) cookie scoop plops just the right amount of frosting on the cookies in a perfect mound.
+This small (2-teaspoon or #60) cookie scoop is the perfect size for dishing the cookie dough, and this medium (1.5-tablespoon or #40) cookie scoop plops just the right amount of frosting on the cookies in a perfect mound.

 If you love chocolate and fudge as much as I do and enjoy these, you’ll probably also enjoy Fudge Brownies, Hershey’s Best Brownies, Best Cocoa Brownies, Fudgy Butterscotch Bars, Chocolate Stout Cake, and this Chocolate Caramel Cheesecake.